To qualify for Intern membership, applicant must:

 - Beginning July 1, 2015, there are changes to ARIDO membership requirements that will result in higher education requirements.
 Click here to learn more.

 - As of January 1, 2010, mandatory participation in IDEP (Interior Design Experience Program) is no longer required.
 Intern Members who have remained enrolled in IDEP may continue to participate in this program, if they wish.
+Intern members who continue in the IDEP program are not required to participate in ARIDO's Professional Development program.
 Click here to learn more.

 For more information about the membership application, please contact email@example.com.